Skip To Content

 • Personal protective equipment – bunker coat, bunker pants, helmet, safety glasses, hood, bunker boots, structural firefighting gloves and coveralls.

-All equipment supplied by Kirkland Lake Fire Department remains property of Kirkland Lake Fire Department and is to be used for authorized activities only in the performance of fire department duties.
-All items issued are to be returned when the member ceases employment with the Kirkland Lake Fire Department.
+All equipment supplied by Kirkland Lake Fire Services remains property of the Corporation of the Town of Kirkland Lake and is to be used for authorized activities only in the performance of fire department duties.
+All items issued are to be returned when the member ceases employment with Kirkland Lake Fire Services.

 TRAINING

-As a Kirkland Lake firefighter you will be required to complete 100% of the recruit level training and maintain a minimum attendance of 70% of all scheduled training.
-Evening training sessions are normally scheduled on Tuesday and/or Thursday evenings 1900 to 2100 hours.
-Periodically it is necessary to schedule weekend training sessions.
-These sessions are scheduled with as much advance notice as possible and it is expected that every effort will be made to attend these sessions as they typically involve practical training in specialized areas and are not frequently repeated.
+KLFS volunteer firefighters are required to complete 100% of the recruit level training and maintain a minimum annual attendance of 70% for all regularly scheduled training.
+Evening training sessions are normally scheduled on Tuesday and/or Thursday evenings from 1900 to 2100 hours.
+Occasionally, it is necessary to schedule weekend training sessions.
+These sessions are scheduled with as much advance notice as possible and it is expected that volunteer firefighters will make every effort to attend, as these sessions typically involve mandatory specialized training topics that are offered infrequently.

 HEALTH & SAFETY

-As a firefighter you have a responsibility to work in a safe manner, use protective equipment provided and only perform tasks within the scope of your ability and training provided, according to Operational Guidelines and departmental policy.
+All firefighters have a responsibility to work in a safe manner, use personal protective equipment provided, and only perform tasks within their scope of training, in accordance with legislation, KLFS Operating Guidelines, and Town of Kirkland Lake policies.

-As supervisors your Platoon Chiefs also share the responsibility of providing for your health and safety in the station and at emergency incidents.
+As supervisors, Platoon Chiefs share the responsibility of providing for a safe workplace, both at the fire station and emergency incidents.
 They are available as a resource to answer questions or clarify policies and procedures.

 EMERGENCY RESPONSE

-Firefighters are on call 24 hours a day, 7 days a week.
-All volunteer firefighters are required to respond when available for a MINIMUM of 30% of all paged emergency responses.
+Volunteer (paid-on-call) firefighters are on-call 24 hours a day, 7 days a week.
+All volunteer firefighters are required to respond when available for a MINIMUM of 30% of all paged emergency responses per year.

-As firefighter you are expected to use common sense and safe driving practices to get to the emergency incidents.
-You are not afforded any special rights under the Highway Traffic Act while driving your own vehicle.
+As a member of KLFS, you are expected to use common sense and safe driving practices to get to the fire station and/or emergency incident.
+All volunteer firefighters MUST follow all traffic laws under the Highway Traffic Act; a green light does not entitle firefighters to any special privileges under the Highway Traffic Act.
 If you are involved in a motor vehicle accident while responding to a call, you are driving on your own license and vehicle insurance.
-If you are at fault you may be charged.
+If you are at fault, you may be charged.

 WHAT IS REQUIRED